Podcast: Download ()

 Leviticus 17:11, “For the life of the flesh is in the blood, and I have given it for you on the altar to make atonement for your souls, for it is the blood that makes atonement by the life.”

-As we stated in the radio show, the word life in this verse is the Hebrew word ֶ nep̱eš.
+As we stated in the radio show, the word life in this verse is the Hebrew word ֶנֶפשׁ nep̱eš.
 Its a feminine noun meaning,… breath, the inner being with its thoughts and emotions.
 It is used 753 times in the Old Testament and in this verse of Lev.
-17:11, the word is being used as a synonym for soul or character.
-THIS is very, very important, for it unlocks a large part of the mystery as to why blood was necessary to save us.
+17:11.
+Now there are no shortcuts to studying scripture and so a little more information is needed regarding this word and how it is being used in this passage.

-So here in Leviticus, God is saying that the “soul” or “character” of all flesh is in its blood.
+So here in Leviticus, God while God is addressing the whole person as represented in the blood, most specifically to the question presented in this article, God is also specifically bearing down on the fact that the “soul” or “character” of all flesh is in its blood.

 Let’s read the verses in that passage which specifically address Christ’s offering for sin…